The-Alchemist/cassandra_fdw/README.md

 ```

 Next, build and install it.
 We show an example on Linux using
-developer-defaults with all the transitive dependencies installed but
-for more information please see the
+developer-defaults with all the transitive dependencies installed.
+For more information, please see the
 [Build Documentation](http://datastax.github.io/cpp-driver/topics/building/)
 from the cpp-driver project.